jannis-kiriasis/insured/README.md

 Insured let you quickly and painlessly apply for a life insurance cover.

-Have you ever thought about getting a life insurance cover for you and you family?
+Have you ever thought about getting a life insurance cover?

 You may have, but many people don't think about it until they need it.
-It usully is too late to get one at that stage.
+It usually is too late to get one at that stage.

-Insured was born to answer people most basic question: "Do I need life insurance?".
+Insured was born to answer people's most basic question: "Do I need life insurance?".

 ![Insured responsive design](./README-files/i-am-responsive.png)

-A quick search with Google Keywords Planner can reveal how many questions people have about life insurance that need to be answered before to get one.
+A quick search with Google Keywords Planner can reveal how many questions people have about life insurance that need to be answered before getting one.

 ![Questions about life insurance](./README-files/life-insurance-questions.png)

-All those questions can be resumes in 3 main queries:
+All those questions can be resumed in 3 main questions:
-- Do I need life insurnace?
+- Do I need life insurance?
 - What Life insurance do I need?
 - How much life insurance do I need?

-This is exaclty what Insured do:
+This is exactly what Insured do:
 1. Let you know if you need a life insurance
-2. Help you undertand what type of life cover you need
+2. Help you understand what type of life cover you need
 3. Let you apply for a cover painlessly

 ### Who is Insured for?
 Insured is for those people who aren't sure whether they should get a life cover and those who need some clarity around the cover types available.

 ### What Insured offer:
-- A quick questionnaire to understand users life insurance needs.
+- A quick questionnaire to understand users' life insurance needs.
 - A simple life cover calculator to find out how much cover users need.
 - An almost totally prefilled application form that let you apply for a life policy only and painlessly.